 Standing Up to POTS is a 501(c)(3) nonprofit organization run exclusively by volunteers.
-Our volunteers play a vital role in helping us to promote our mission: Standing Up to POTS will investigate quality of life issues, implement research-based initiatives to improve quality of life for people with POTS, and accelerate public awareness.
+Our volunteers play a vital role in helping us to promote our mission: to improve quality of life for people with POTS through research, advocacy, and support.
 Volunteers who spend even 1-2 hours a month would make a huge difference in what Standing Up to POTS can do.
 Many hands make light work.

 Below are specific areas where we are seeking volunteers: